App Volumes architecture

 Use a minimum of at least two App Volumes Managers in production and configure each App Volumes Agent to point to a load balancer.
 For high performance and availability, we recommend that a load balancer be located in front of the App Volumes Managers to balance connections between each server.

-Although a load balancer is recommended for production environments, you can, configure the App Volumes agent to communicate with multiple App Volumes Manager servers as described in Scaling App Volumes Manager.
+Although a load balancer is recommended for production environments, you can configure the App Volumes agent to communicate with multiple App Volumes Manager servers as described in Scaling App Volumes Manager.

 The main concern with App Volumes Managers is handling login storms.
 During the login process, user-based packages and Writable Volumes must be attached to the guest OS in the VMs.
 The greater the number of concurrent attachment operations, the more time it might take to get all users logged in.